hiddenexee/Kopechka.com/README.md

-# Kopeechka API Documentation
+# Kopechka API Documentation

-Kopeechka API is a RESTful API that allows you to programmatically manage temporary email addresses.
+Kopechka API is a RESTful API that allows you to programmatically manage temporary email addresses.
 With this API, you can create orders, retrieve email contents, and perform account operations.

 ## Base URL